Harelazimtas/ExampleWebSunglasses/README.md

-# ExampleWebSunglasses
+# Example_Web_projects.
 <p>
-  This project is an example of the Sunglasses project.
+  This project is an example of the Web projects.
   <br>
-  The program allows viewing of some pages without downloading the entire project.
   <br>
   The web: <a href="https://harelazimtas.github.io/Example_Web_projects/" target="_blank">Click here</a>
 </p>